 Storm Pattern Design style having an arrangement of 5 rectangles or squares in a quincunx pattern.
 These design elements are connected by stepped (zig-zag) lines.
 This style of weave is associated with Tuba City but is woven throughout the reservation.

 Swastika A design element first appearing in Navajo weavings during the Transitional Period but more prevalent in the first third of the 20th century.
 It was introduced in some way during the early trading post days.
 In Navajo rugs, it is a design element unrelated to the "Whirling Logs" sandpainting motif.
-The swastika design is not found in rugs woven during or after W.W.
-II due to the association with the Nazis.
+The swastika design is not found in rugs woven after the mid or late 1930s due to the association with the Nazis.